ahmed-marzook/Tenzies-Learning-React/README.md

 - A Vite React project
 - Node.js and npm installed
 - A GitHub repository for your project
+- Create a branch for GitHub Pages to deploy to

 ## Base Setup (Required for Both Methods)